 - Propose to get the latest version of the elements when the project is opened:

-When opening a project found in the SCM, this option proposes to retrieve the latest version of the project elements.
+When opening a project located in the SCM, this option prompts you to get the latest version of the project elements.

 By default, the latest version of the elements is automatically retrieved.

-- Propose to check in the elements when the project is closed:
+- Suggest checking the elements back in when the project is closed:

-When the project is closed, this option is used to display the list of elements that are currently checked out in order for some of them (or all of them) to be checked back in.
+When the project is closed, this option displays a list of the checked out elements to check some or all of them back in.